j2nullify/ai-git-commit/README.md

-# Ask How CLI
+# AI Git

-Update your Git workflow with AI
+Update your Git workflow with AI.

 ## Installation